vantt/js-struct-validator/README.md

 2.2.
 Arrays:
    - Defined as an array with a single element describing the structure of array items
    - Example: ['string'], [{ id: 'string' }]
-   - Required array could be empty, null or undefined.
+   - Required array could not be empty, null or undefined.

 2.3.
 Objects:
    - Defined as an object with key-value pairs
    - Example: { id: 'string', name: 'string' }
-   - Required object could be empty, null or undefined.
+   - Required object could not be empty, null or undefined.

 2.4.
 Nested Structures:
    - Any combination of the above